Ministry of Interior, Justice and Peace (Venezuela)

 The ministry is a dependent entity directly under the President of Venezuela.

 History

 Minister Jesse Chacon said in 2004 that the Ministry of Justice would then be called the Ministry of Interior and Security Policy.
 In 2013, President Nicolas Maduro announced that the ministry took the name of Ministry of Interior, Justice and Peace.

 Ministers of Interior and Justice of Venezuela

-The current Minister of Interior and Justice of Venezuela Néstor Reverol.
+The current Minister of Interior and Justice of Venezuela is Diosdado Cabello.